 Rare cases of ECG QT interval prolongation have been observed during the post-marketing surveillance.
 Levetiracetam should be used with caution in patients with QTc-interval prolongation, in patients concomitantly treated with drugs affecting the QTc-interval, or in patients with relevant pre-existing cardiac disease or electrolyte disturbances.

 Pregnancy and lactation: Should not be used during pregnancy unless clearly necessary.
 Discontinuation of antiepileptic treatments may result in worsening of disease, harmful to the mother and fetus.
 Breast-feeding is not recommended.
 Caution is recommended when performing skilled tasks, e.g. driving vehicles and operating machinery.

-Summary of the safety profile: The adverse event profile presented is based on the analysis of pooled placebo-controlled clinical trials with all indications studied, with a total of 3,416 patients treated with levetiracetam.
-These data are supplemented with the use of levetiracetam in corresponding open-label extension studies, as well as postmarketing experience.
 The most frequently reported adverse reactions were nasopharyngitis, somnolence, headache, fatigue and dizziness.
 The safety profile of levetiracetam is generally similar across age groups (adult and paediatric patients) and across the approved epilepsy indications.

 For full details see prescribing information.